Last Updated on April 5, 2022 by Natalie Rabinowitz

 While in the area, visit Dennis Severs House.
 I don’t want to spoil this unique experience so I won’t say more, but if you enjoy history, ambience, and sensory exploration, this is a must-do.
 They only accept cash at the door £10/per person.
 Be prepared to stand in line but not for too long.

 If you are into street food and open markets, Portobello Road (in the Notting Hill district) with over 1,000 antique dealers and Camden Market (selling from what used to be horse stables) with its eclectic selection of clothing, music, and art, are areas to visit on the weekend.
-Do note that there are a lot and lots of people.
+Do note that there are a lot and lots of people during the weekends.